Mance Warner

+Quirt Miller (born October 10, 1988), better known by his ring name Mance Warner, is an American professional wrestler.
+He is signed to Total Nonstop Action Wrestling (TNA).
+He also makes appearances on the independent circuit, predominantly for Game Changer Wrestling (GCW), where he is a one-time GCW World Champion.

-Mance Warner is an American professional wrestler currently performing for Major League Wrestling.
-He has previously competed in Combat Zone Wrestling where he is a former CZW World Heavyweight Champion and with IWA Mid-South where he has held both IWA Mid-South Heavyweight Championship and Tag Team championship.
+He has previously competed in Combat Zone Wrestling (CZW), where he is a former CZW World Heavyweight Champion, and IWA Mid-South, where he has held both the IWA Mid-South Heavyweight Championship and Tag Team Championship.
 Warner is also a former AAW Heavyweight Champion, with his run being the longest in company history.

 Professional wrestling career

 Early career

-Warner debuted in professional wrestling in 2015, at age 25.
+Warner debuted in professional wrestling in 2015, at age 27.
 He trained under Billy Roc, a former pupil of Dory Funk Jr. and initially wrestled notably for Georgia's Atlanta Wrestling Entertainment and Indiana's SmashMouth Pro Wrestling (SPW).

 Independent circuit (2016–2018)

-The following year he began touring throughout the Midwest and worked with promotions including Ohio's Rockstar Pro, Indiana's Pro Wrestling King and EMERGE Wrestling, and West Virginia's Vicious Outcast Wrestling.
+The following year, he began touring throughout the Midwest and worked with promotions including Ohio's Rockstar Pro, Indiana's Pro Wrestling King and EMERGE Wrestling, and West Virginia's Vicious Outcast Wrestling.
 He first gained national notoriety that same year as part of IWA Mid South.

 He captured his first major independent championship in 2017 by winning the IWA Mid-South Tag Team Championship with partner Zodiak and soon thereafter began wrestling for promotions such as Absolute Intense Wrestling, Black Label Pro, and Combat Zone Wrestling.
-Throughout 2018 he competed regularly for CZW and AIW as well as IWA Mid-South (capturing the promotion's tag team titles for a second time) All American Wrestling, Freelance Wrestling and Glory Pro.
-Throughout this time he faced wrestlers including Matt Riddle, Michael Elgin and Jimmy Jacobs.
-At the close of 2018 he recorded the biggest 'win' of his career, defeating Rickey Shane Page for the CZW World Heavyweight Championship at CZW Cage of Death XX.
+Throughout 2018, he competed regularly for CZW and AIW as well as IWA Mid-South (capturing the promotion's tag team titles for a second time) All American Wrestling, Freelance Wrestling and Glory Pro.
+During this time, he faced wrestlers including Matt Riddle, Michael Elgin and Jimmy Jacobs.
+At the end of 2018, he recorded the biggest win of his career, defeating Rickey Shane Page for the CZW World Heavyweight Championship at CZW Cage of Death XX.

 Major League Wrestling (2019–2021)

 In 2019, Warner made his national television debut by signing with Major League Wrestling.
 His debut match was against Jimmy Yuta.
-On March 2, 2019 at MLW's Intimidation Games, he competed against Mexican legend LA Park.
-At MLW Saturday Night SuperFight he defeated Jimmy Havoc and Bestia 666 in a "Stairway to Hell" match in which a bale of barbed wire was suspended above the ring.
-Mance Warner was released by MLW in October 2021.
+On March 2, 2019, at Intimidation Games, Warner was defeated by L. A. Park.
+At Saturday Night SuperFight, he defeated Jimmy Havoc and Bestia 666 in a Stairway to Hell" match in which a bale of barbed wire was suspended above the ring.

+Warner was released by MLW in October 2021.

-Return to Independent circuit
+Return to the independent circuit (2022–present)

 On July 31, 2022, members of the Game Changer Wrestling roster invaded the Bunkhouse Battle Royal during the pre-show of Ric Flair's Last Match.
-He won the Bunkhouse Battle Royal by last eliminating Bully Ray.
+He won the Bunkhouse Battle Royal, by last eliminating Bully Ray.

+All Elite Wrestling (2022)

+On August 3, 2022, Warner made his All Elite Wrestling debut on an episode of Dark: Elevation, defeating Serpentico.
+Warner had an Interim World Title Eliminator match later that week on Rampage against Interim AEW World Champion Jon Moxley, which he lost by referee's decision.